Capacity Optimality of AMP in Coded Systems: Introduction

 \subsection{Paper Outline}

 This paper is organized as follows.
-Section II gives the linear system model, AMP and some preliminaries including the properties of AMP, the I-MMSE lemma, and the constrained capacity.
-Section IV proves the capacity optimality of AMP.
-Numerical results are shown in Section V.
+Section II gives the area property, the constrained capacity of an LRMS and the AMP algorithm.
+Section III proves the capacity optimality of AMP under Gaussian assumption.
+Numerical results are shown in Section IV.